BioSimLabUB/biosimlabub.github.io/_news/2024_Nov_NYRNA.md

 related_posts: false
 ---

-Peter and Hiranmay are giving posters at NY RNA Symposium for their work about modeling RNA structural ensemble and phase separation propensity.
+Peter and Hiranmay gave posters at NY RNA Symposium for their work about modeling RNA structural ensemble and phase separation propensity.
 Peter got an outstanding award for his poster! :tada: Super great job for your first conference Peter!